Colville Community Forum

 Colville 1957/67/77 History Project The 2017 Colville history project will feature a 1977 slideshow talk at North Kensington Library on Saturday June 24 3-4 pm by Tom Vague and Dave Hucker - on the 40th of the punky reggae party: the Sex Pistols on Virgin in Vernon Yard, 'The Clash' album and the recording of 'Exodus' by Bob Marley and the Wailers in Basing Street Studios.
 Places can be booked for this free event via Eventbrite or at any of the Kensington and Chelsea libraries.

-The 1977 slideshow/exhibition will be appearing at the Acklam Village Theatre 'Exodus' 40th gig in June (date to be confirmed) and the Carnival Pioneers festival in August.
-The history project also aims to commemorate the 60th anniversary of the 1957 Rent Act, its effect on Rachman and Joe Meek recording on Arundel Gardens, and the 50th of the hippy summer of love - Oz, IT, the Head Shop at 202 Kensington Park Road and the Notting Hill People's Association.
+The 1977 slideshow/exhibition will be appearing at the Acklam Village Theatre Exodus 40 festival on Sunday June 25 and the Carnival Pioneers festival on August 13, The history project also aims to commemorate the 60th anniversary of the 1957 Rent Act and its effect on Rachman, and Joe Meek recording on Arundel Gardens, along with the 50th of the hippy summer of love - Oz, IT, the Head Shop at 202 Kensington Park Road and the Notting Hill People's Association.

 By way of context: I’ve lived on Portobello Road or close by for 13years, I have 3 daughters, one of whom is 10yrs old and my flat faces onto the road, close to the junction with Lancaster Road.
 As…Continue